ARM-software/astc-encoder/README.md

 to enable a visual inspection of the compressed image quality.
 In addition this mode also prints out some image quality metrics to the console.

-The modes available are:
+The modes available mirror the options used for compression, but use a `t` prefix.

-* `-tl` : use the linear LDR color profile.
-* `-ts` : use the sRGB LDR color profile.
-* `-th` : use the HDR color profile, tuned for HDR RGB and LDR A.
-* `-tH` : use the HDR color profile, tuned for HDR RGBA.

 ## Experimenting

-Efficient real-time graphics benefits from minimizing compressed texture size, as it reduces memory bandwidth, saves energy, and can improve texture cache efficiency.
+Efficient real-time graphics benefits from minimizing compressed texture size, as it reduces memory footprint, reduces memory bandwidth, saves energy, and can improve texture cache efficiency.
 However, like any lossy compression format there will come a point where the compressed image quality is unacceptable because there are simply not enough bits to represent the output with the precision needed.
 We recommend experimenting with the block footprint to find the optimum balance between size and quality, as the finely adjustable compression ratio is one of major strengths of the ASTC format.

 The compression speed can be controlled from `-fastest`, through `-fast`, `-medium` and `-thorough`, up to `-exhaustive`.
 In general, the more time the